 The naturally colored coral brick juts into the blue sky makes it easy to spot from the water, the beach, or the nearby roads.
 The walk up is a bit brutal but the views from the top are worth it.
 Climb the lighthouse then head to the nearby marine science center.

-Touch Stringrays at the Marine Science Center Daytona Beach
+Marine Science Center Daytona Beach

 Just around the corner from the lighthouse is the Marine Science Center.
 It’s the local sea life hospital where sea animals and birds are brought when injured and nursed back to health.
 It’s also a fun place to spend an hour or two exploring the educational exhibits they have to offer.